0waisAli/Employee-Performance-NLP-Powerbi/README.md

-# Workforce Performance & Sentiment Analysis
+# 🤖📈 Employee Performance & Sentiment Prediction

 This project simulates and analyzes a synthetic workforce to provide insights into employee performance, productivity, and engagement.
 It demonstrates an **end-to-end workflow** from synthetic data generation to sentiment analysis and interactive Power BI dashboards.